CJYD/WGU-Skateboard-Shop/README.md

         this.maxInv = maxInv;
         }

-Change file: BootStrapData.java lines 70 - 71, 79 - 80, 88 - 89, 97 - 98, 106 - 107.
+Changed file: BootStrapData.java lines 70 - 71, 79 - 80, 88 - 89, 97 - 98, 106 - 107.
 This modifies the sample inventory and includes the maximum and minimum fields of each product.

         trucks.setMinInv(1);
         trucks.setMaxInv(100);